wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

     *   (b) until the expiration of those 5 working days.

-    (1A) Nothing in subsection (1) shall prevent the department for the time being responsible for the administration of the [Social Security Act 1964][373] from immediately suspending a sickness, training, unemployment, independent youth, or emergency benefit, or a job search allowance, paid to an individual where the discrepancy arises in respect of departure information supplied to that department pursuant to [section 280][394] of the Customs and Excise Act 1996, and where, before or immediately after the decision to suspend, the department gives the individual written notice---
+    (1A) Nothing in subsection (1) shall prevent the department for the time being responsible for the administration of the [Social Security Act 1964][377] from immediately suspending sole parent support, the supported living payment, an emergency benefit, jobseeker support, a young parent payment, or a youth payment, paid to an individual where the discrepancy arises in respect of departure information supplied to that department pursuant to [section 280][398] of the Customs and Excise Act 1996, and where, before or immediately after the decision to suspend, the department gives the individual written notice---

     *   (a) specifying particulars of the discrepancy and the suspension of benefit, and any other adverse action the department proposes to take; and